square/reader-sdk-flutter-plugin/README.md

     @end
     ```

-You will also need to add code to your React Native project to request device and
+You will also need to add code to your Flutter project to request device location and
 microphone permissions.

 ### Step 6: Using SDK from your app